Follow these six steps to send your resume by email:

-If you can’t find the hiring manager’s name, addressing your email to the department you want to work in or the human resources manager is acceptable.
+Addressing your email to the department you want to work in is also acceptable.

 - Your name